-And while the Battenkill reel is based on the original design that’s lasted decades, it had a huge overhaul in 2016.
-The latest Orvis Battenkill reels are backed up by the best technology, to make them even more effective and easy to use.
+The Battenkill is based on the original fly design that’s been popular for decades.
 So we couldn’t wait to get our hands on it and review it for you, to see if it’s worth the money.

 Curious to find out if you should buy yourself an Orvis Battenkill fly reel?
-How does it compare against the slicker disc drag systems on the market today?
-Read on to find out the answers in our detailed review of the Orvis Battenkill fly reel!
+How does it compare against the slicker disc drag fly reels on the market today?
+Read on to find out the answers in our detailed review of the Orvis Battenkill.

-This fly reel comes in 5 different models from I through to V, which are suitable for any fishing set up from 1wt up to 11 weight rods.
+This fly reel comes in 5 different models from I through to V, which are suitable for any fishing setup from 1wt up to 11-weight rods.
 So, you can find the perfect reel for anything from ultralight fishing on small streams to spey fishing for trophy-size fish!
-Here are the different models and line weights available:

 The Battenkill I is best for ultralight tackle, while the Battenkill II is superb for fly fishing on smaller rivers and streams, making it a great choice for those wily wild trout.
 The next model up, the Battenkill III, has more backbone and can handle larger trout, bass, and other freshwater fish.
 But if you’re into Spey fishing or thrive on catching trophy-size fish, the Battenkill IV or V might be the best bet for you!